 Get to know the Feather River Watershed

 Our preserves offer a diversity of experiences within the Sierra’s largest watershed.
 Meander flower-filled meadows and oak woodlands, view shorebirds and songbirds in lush wetlands and among rolling sagebrush, or explore hand-crafted barns and walk a neighborhood trail.
 Each preserve showcases a different aspect of the Lost Sierra.
-As a local land trust, FRLT owns and manages these lands for multi-use including nature-based recreation and outdoor education.
+As a local land trust, FRLT owns and manages these lands for diverse uses including nature-based recreation and outdoor education.

 Explore what makes our watershed special